 After you remove the ignition cover, you need to look for the location of the ignition wiring system.
-If you are unable to find the ignition wiring system, look for its location in the manual of your bike.
+If you are unable to find the ignition wiring hang up system, look for its location in the manual of your bike.
 If still, you cannot locate it, then you can conduct an online search with your bike model and surely you will come across videos that cover the ignition wiring system.

 When you find your ignition system, start looking for the socket/cap.